ChrissyLV/crew-weather/README.md

 # Crew Weather App

-The CREW Weather App is designed to provide an intuitive and comprehensive breakdown of weather in requested locations.
+The CREW Weather App is designed to provide an intuitive and comprehensive breakdown of the weather in any user-requested location.
 Below are the descriptions of the main features and functionalities illustrated in the provided images.

 ## Features